TreedomZhang/intro-ToIM/Final Project/readme.md

 1. The color of the bug can be chosen based on the user's preference at the beginning of this game, a color palette will be provided.

-2. There will be multiple scenes to make the game more complete: eg. the game openning scene, the color choosing scene, the instruction scene, and the ending scene.
+2. There will be multiple scenes to make the game more complete: eg. the game openning scene, the color choosing scene, the instruction scene, and the ending scene (include a total record of the score).

 3. The position of the bug will be the position of the user's mouth use the video function instead of the position of the mouse.